tprasadtp/ubuntu-post-install/docs/tasks.md

 ### Note abount Podman repository

-Podman repository(sprovided by Kubic project) also provides golang package for some reason (ughhh!) so please be careful while installing go via apt.
+Podman repository(provided by Kubic project) also provides golang package for some reason.
+So please be careful while installing golang via apt.

 ## Add personal package archives (PPA)

-- Only one ppa entry per line (No comments or anything else anywhere in the file) in the format ppa:{author}/{ppa} for example `ppa:mozillateam/firefox-next` The file will be read and the PPAs will be added from the list.
+- Array of PPAs including prefix `ppa:`.
+Inline comments are **NOT** allowed.
 - Logs will  show entry in the format `[date and time] [  PPA-Logs  ] <log>`

 ## Install apt packages

-There are seven list of packages under key config.install.apt.[mentioned from 1-7]
+There are seven list of packages under key config.install.apt.< category >

 1. administration - Contains Administrative packages
 2. security - Contains Security related tools and packages